-Kent is one of the few counties in the UK to still operate an eleven-plus.
+Kent is one of the few counties in the UK that still operates an eleven-plus.
 In the last year of primary school children are judged by the Kent Test as ‘suitable for grammar school’ or ‘suitable for high school’.
-We do not believe a one-off test to define children’s education pathways is fair or desirable, and think Kent’s two-tier education system shows poor results.
+We do not believe this one-off test to define children’s education pathways makes any sense in our modern world.

-KEN aims to promote academic achievement and social mobility by opposing the county’s academic selective system; the group aims to improve education outcomes for more young people in Kent through fair, ambitious education that does not divide children aged eleven.
+KEN aims to promote academic achievement by opposing the county’s academic selective system; the group aims to improve education outcomes for more young people in Kent through fair, ambitious education that does not divide children aged eleven.

-- The Kent Test is unreliable, unscientific, and labels children in a way that is not helpful to their future ambitions.
-No child can be judged accurately in a test at age ten or eleven.
-Dividing children into ‘winners’ and ‘losers’ and creating two school pathways is unnecessary and harmful.
-The Kent Test supports a belief that ability is fixed; we believe this is untrue and a combination of high quality education and hard work can enable any child to achieve academic success.
+- The Kent Test is unreliable, unscientific, and labels children in a way that is unhelpful to their future ambitions.
+Dividing children with a test at ten is unnecessary and harmful.
+The 11-plus test supports a belief that ability is fixed; this simply isn’t true, high quality education and hard work mean any child can succeed at school.

-- The system of education operating in Kent is not allowed by law elsewhere in the UK, yet there is no effective democratic way to seek a change to our county’s two-tier education system.
-Local and central government are unwilling to listen to the communities left in limbo by a law change our council chose not to implement long ago.
-We are stuck with the education system no one else wants.
+- The system of education operating in Kent is not used in most of the UK, yet there is no effective democratic way to seek a change to our county’s two-tier education system.
+Kent county council haven’t reviewed or consulted on their school system since it was set up in 1944!

 KEN’s campaign activities include:

-- Researching the effects of the eleven-plus and the two-tier education system in Kent.
+- Researching the effects of the eleven-plus and the selective school system in Kent.

-- Challenging Kent County Council, the Regional Schools Commission, and the Department for Education to create fair admissions policies and access to good schools for all children.
-No state secondary schools should be out of bounds to our children based on an ‘ability’ judgement in a test.
+- Challenging Kent County Council and the Department for Education to create fair admissions policies and access to good schools for all children.
+No state secondary schools should be out of bounds to our children based on a flawed and old fashioned ‘ability’ judgement.

-- Supporting local democracy to enable parents and concerned citizens to have a say on admissions policies that discriminate against children based on a test judgement
+- Supporting local democracy to enable parents and concerned citizens to have a say on our county’s system of education.

-- Raising awareness of the ill-effects of academic selection and divided education, and promoting the benefits of excellent mixed ability education.
+- Raising awareness of the effects of test selection and promoting the benefits of excellent mixed ability education.

 The Kent Education Network (KEN) involves students, parents, teachers, governors, and education professionals.
 If you care about Kent education we hope you will join our campaign.
 Show your support for fair education and register as a member below!